WHO WE ARE

 Meet the leaders

 Ian loves to worship God using music from around the world.
-When Ian and his family lived in the Himalayas, he learned instruments, composed in local styles and collated a worship songbook to help indigenous churches.
-This opened doors - it became natural to sing indigenous songs when chatting with people!
+When Ian and his family lived in the Himalayas, he learned instruments, composed in local styles and helped indigenous churches express Christian worship in their own way—it became natural to sing indigenous songs when chatting with people!

 Helen came to know Jesus through the West End musical Godspell and is a committed champion of the arts.
 With Ian, she joined WEC in 1987 and for several years lived and brought up the family in Asia.
 They have three married, adult children and two grandsons.
 IN 2008, Helen and Ian started the Arts Release ministry, with Helen overseeing administration, hospitality, logistics, prayer and pastoral care.
 She loves multicultural worship and enjoys and encourages all other art disciplines.
 Helen is a natural networker and likes to be involved with refugees and asylum seekers.

 In many ways, Arts Release Drama is Birte’s dream job since it combines three of her passions: drama, theology and culture.
 From a young age Birte loved drama, and had many different experiences, including in professional playhouses.
 She studied drama therapy in the Netherlands.
 Eleven years of missionary work in Mongolia led to a firm conviction that drama is a powerful tool to evangelise, teach and disciple.
 From 2010 Birte has been performing and teaching all over the world with a vision to enable locals and missionaries to use drama forms appropriate to their culture to help audiences grow in their personal relationship with God.